You are here: Home page > Transportation > Electric cars

 Batteries

 Electric motors and batteries are the two main points of difference between conventional and electric cars.
 Where motors are well understood and highly reliable, giant battery packs remain the Achilles heel of electric cars.
 Despite its environmental and economic drawbacks, kilo for kilo, a tank of gasoline can carry far more energy than a bunch of batteries (see chart below)—and that will remain the case for the foreseeable future.
 You can completely refuel a gas-powered car in a couple of minutes (as long as it takes to fill up your tank) and drive several hundred kilometers on the energy you've pumped in without stopping.
-But electric cars can take anything from half-an-hour to a whole night to recharge ("fill up") and, even then, probably won't get you further than a couple of hundred kilometers before the batteries run flat.
+But electric cars can take anything from half-an-hour to a whole night to recharge ("fill up") and, even then, probably won't get you further than a few hundred kilometers before the batteries run flat.

 Where a gas tank is a relatively compact thing that sits neatly out of sight, the batteries in an electric car are expensive, bulky, heavy, and take up room you might use for other things.
 Having said that, batteries have improved dramatically over the last few years.
 Back in 2013, the MIT technology Review reported that batteries represented about a quarter of the cost of a Tesla Model S, which still worked out at around $20,000.
 In 2020, Forbes estimated that the cost of a Tesla battery fell from about 19 percent of the total vehicle cost in 2016 to around 15 percent in 2019.